-- Business models to manage networks and service systems

-- Systems Theory, Complexity theory and emergence
+- Business models to manage networks and service systems - Systems Theory, Complexity theory and emergence

-- Experience, value-in-use and value-in-context

-- Industry 4.0 and digital transformation

-- Service Innovation

-- Institutional logics in service research

-- Integration and management of resources and capabilities

-- Methodological challenges and issues in service research

-- Multi-disciplinary approaches in service research

-- Practice-theory in service research

-- Service ecosystems and markets dynamics

-- Service systems and system thinking

-- The Human-Side of Service Engineering

-- The Viable Systems Approach (VSA)

-- Value co-creation and the changing role of suppliers and customers

-- Value propositions

-- Artificial intelligence and the human machine service interaction

-- Shaping systemic markets elements, processes and outcomes

-- Actor engagement and market-shaping

-- The role of media, technology, and professions in shaping markets

-- Service Dominant logic as a grand theory
+- Experience, value-in-use and value-in-context - Industry 4.0 and digital transformation - Service Innovation - Institutional logics in service research - Integration and management of resources and capabilities - Methodological challenges and issues in service research - Multi-disciplinary approaches in service research - Practice-theory in service research - Service ecosystems and markets dynamics - Emergence and Institutionalization in Service Eco-systems - Service systems and system thinking - The Human-Side of Service Engineering - The Viable Systems Approach (VSA) - Value co-creation and the changing role of suppliers and customers Value propositions - Artificial intelligence and the human machine service interaction - Shaping systemic markets elements, processes and outcomes - Actor engagement and market-shaping - The role of media, technology, and professions in shaping markets - Service Dominant logic as a grand theory - Sales Transformation and Smart Technologies

 IMPORTANT: These and possible other subthemes must have a clear connection to one or several of the 3 Forum Pillars.
-Three journal, and specifically Journal of Service Theory and Practice, Journal of Business Research Journal of Business and Industrial Marketing, will publish best selected papers from the Forum.

 A purpose of the Naples Forum is to get different generations of researchers together both at the organized sessions and informally during breaks and social events.
 In the final selection of submissions, both senior researchers and newcomers will be given a chance to present.
 There will be plenary sessions as well as parallel sessions.
-In order to increase the number of active participants a special poster session will be organized during the Forum.